 - the value that is added to the goods if more than 10% from non-basic services, and

 - the total value added from all processing services is more than 20%.

 You can use any reasonable method for valuing the goods in finished inventory.
 However, once you choose a method, you have to use that method each year.

 Substantial completion generally means that construction or substantial renovation of a house is at a stage where an individual can reasonably inhabit the premises.
 Minor repairs, adjustments, or outstanding upgrades are not considered to impair the use and enjoyment of the house as a place of residence.

 Major changes have to be made to meet the definition of a substantial renovation.
 In a major renovation project, the interior of a building is essentially gutted.
-This type of renovation project qualifies as a substantial renovation.
-Generally, 90% or more of the interior of an existing house is the minimum that has to be removed or replaced to qualify as a substantial renovation (90% test).
+Generally, 90% or more of the interior of the existing housing has to be removed or replaced to qualify as a substantial renovation (90% test).

 Supplier means the person making the supply (for example, the vendor).

 A supply means the provision of property or a service in any way, including sale, transfer, barter, exchange, licence, rental, lease, gift, or disposition.

 - Tobacco product (for the purpose of first nations tax)

 - every article made by a tobacco manufacturer includes any step in the preparation from raw leaf tobacco into the tobacco product by any process whatever, including cigarettes, tobacco sticks, and snuff;